Getting ready for a court hearing or trial

 If child support, custody, or visitation is an issue, you must also bring proposed child support worksheets and/or a proposed parenting plan.
 You can use our Child Support Worksheets and Order printable packet or online interview.

 A list of the names of your witnesses - File the original.
 Give the judge and the other party a copy.

-tell a short story about your side of the case
+- Tell a short story about your side of the case.